kcheco/grand-todo/readme.md

 5. Run "php artisan migrate" in console to initialize and add tables for storing ToDo data in sqlite database.
 For the purposes of this test and it being a new install on your machine, when prompted about running command while app is in production, type yes.
 6. Run "php artisan serve" to start up application server.
-7. Open browser or use Postman API to use the API endpoints below.
+7. Use Postman API or curl commands to use the API endpoints below.
+8. To terminate application server press CTRL and C (letter c) on your keyboard.

 ENJOY!